lmorg/murex/GUIDE.syntax.md

 return no results as the `!match` anti-alias with look for strings that don't match "world".
 Some encoding / compression routines also have an anti-alias to decode or deflate their input.

-## Anonymous pipes

-As already discussed earlier in this document, there are 3 types of anonymous pipes:

-1. `|`: This works exactly the same as in Linux/UNIX and cmd.exe.
-It
-pipes STDOUT to the STDIN of an external process (eg grep).

-2. `?`: This works similarly to the pipe (|) character except it pipes STDERR to the STDIN if ab external process.

-3. `->`: This denotes the next process is a method, then pipes STDOUT to the STDIN of that method.

 ## End of chain semi-colons